tildaslashalef/mindnest/README.md

 - Context-aware code analysis with vector embeddings
 - Automatic workspace management for different projects
 - Git integration for reviewing staged changes, commits, or branch differences
+- Github integration for submitting PR comments
 - Intelligent code chunking and similarity search
 - Vector database for storing and retrieving code embeddings
 - Privacy-first: all processing happens locally on your machine
 - Zero-configuration: embedded migrations and automatic setup

+## Disclaimer

+Mindnest is a toy project that I'm developing in my spare time.
+It's not production-ready and should not be used in any critical environments.

 ## Installation